 \subsection{3D Object Captioning}

-3D object captioning involves generating a natural language description of an object, given its point cloud representation.
-This description can range from a simple sentence to a detailed paragraph, encompassing the object's type, attributes, functions, and more.
-In our evaluation, we utilize the same 200 objects from the Cap3D dataset previously used for the open-vocabulary classification scenario, and prompt our model to caption them.
-Human-annotated captions corresponding to these objects serve as reference ground truths.
+3D object captioning evaluates the model's detailed understanding of point clouds.
+We utilize the same 200 objects as for the open-vocabulary classification and prompt our model to caption them in detail.
+Human-annotated captions serve as reference ground truths for automatic evaluation.